MerginMaps/docs/src/field/external_gps/index.md

 Direct connection via the <MobileAppNameShort /> is not possible on iOS devices.

 External GPS can be connected to your iOS device via Bluetooth.
-Depending on the GPS manufacturer, there may be a custom app, which then provides position to your iOS device. the <MobileAppNameShort /> sees this as an internal GPS receiver automatically, without additional configuration.
+Depending on the GPS manufacturer, there may be a custom app, which then provides position to your iOS device.
+The <MobileAppNameShort /> sees this as an internal GPS receiver automatically, without additional configuration.

 ![iOS GPS receiver](./external-gps-ios.jpg "iOS GPS receiver")